aws-samples/aws-customer-playbook-framework/docs/Code Exposure.md

 ## Analysis
 It is highly recommended to export logs to a security incident event management (SIEM) solution (such as Splunk, ELK stack, etc.) to aid in viewing and analyzing a variety of logs for a more complete attack timeline analysis.

+### CloudTrail
+CloudTrail provides up to 90 days of event logs for all AWS API calls.
+This information can be used to identify and track malicious or anomalous actions.
+More information is available in the [CloudTrail Log Event Reference](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-event-reference.html).

 ### CloudTrail: Public S3 Bucket
 By default, CloudTrail logs API calls that were made in the last 90 days, but not log requests made to objects.
 You can see bucket-level events on the CloudTrail console.
-However, you can't view data events (Amazon S3 object-level calls) there—you must parse or query CloudTrail logs for them.
+However, you can't view data events (Amazon S3 object-level calls) by default--you must enable object level logging before those events appear in CloudTrail.

 1. Navigate to your [CloudTrail Dashboard](https://console.aws.amazon.com/cloudtrail)
 1. In the left-hand margin select `Event History`